josephsmartinez/go_programming/theGoProgrammingLanguage/chap2_ProgramStructure/readme.md

 ### 2.3.2 Pointers
 - pointer evaluate to true if and only if the addresses are the same.

+- pointer evaluate to fasle is the variable is not set.

+- Go has no pointer arithmetric

 ### 2.3.3 The new Function